 Risks of Foreign Investments.
 Certain of the Underlying Funds may make foreign investments.
 Foreign investments involve special risks that are not typically associated with U.S. dollar denominated or quoted securities of U.S. issuers.
 Foreign investments may be affected by changes in currency rates, changes in foreign or U.S. laws or restrictions applicable to such investments and changes in exchange control regulations (e.g., currency blockage).
-A decline in the exchange rate of the currency (i.e., weakening of the currency against the U.S. dollar) in which a portfolio security is quoted or denominated relative to the U.S. dollar would reduce the value of the portfolio security.
+A decline in the exchange rate of the currency (i.e., weakening of the currency against the U.S. dollar would reduce the value of the portfolio security.
 In addition, if the currency in which an Underlying Fund receives dividends, interest or other payments declines in value against the U.S. dollar before such income is distributed as dividends to shareholders or converted to U.S. dollars, the Underlying Fund may have to sell portfolio securities to obtain sufficient cash to pay such dividends.